In John 7:49 there’s this from the church-leaders, the orthodox scholars “This rabble that does not know the law—they’re accursed.”

 Do Christians have any gospel to offer the multiplied millions in every generation who don’t even know they are sheep and sheep without a shepherd?
 Is our only “gospel” (one they have not heard, are not hearing and will not get to hear) that if they turn to Christ they won’t go to hell?

 Bless me, these poor people don’t have time to stop and listen to talk about anything.
-Their first thought has to be about how to stay alive and get food or a safe hiding place.
-And that would be the kind of issues they’d face every day.
+Their first thought has to be about how to stay alive and get food for their children or a safe hiding place so they won’t be raped again or butchered.
+And those would be the kind of issues they’d face every day.

 So there He stands looking at them with those big eyes of His.
 Missing nothing!
 Seeing all!
 And while knowing and seeing all He feels His huge heart swelling with pity at these sheep without a shepherd.
 So He healed their sick.
 I don’t doubt that some there looked at Him, fevered and crippled children in their arms, chins stuck out in some desperate look of rebellion: “How can you see us like this and not do something about it?”
 I’m sure others showed their desperation with “please” written all over them.
 There they were, here we are with our awful needs stark and obvious to His holy eyes, masses of us clamoring for attention.
 People with little interest in Him until our crying needs drive us out of ourselves and away from our useless schemes and shallow prayers.
 And still He looks, and still He feels compassion and still He offers rich, wise and desperately needed healing.